LLNL/blt-phpmd/README.md

 `composer require llnl/blt-phpmd`

-2. Initialize the toggle settings for your project:
+2. Initialize the exclude settings for your project:

 `blt recipes:config:init:phpmd`

 3. Update your `blt.yml` file with the list of modules you wish to exclude from phpmd validation.
 It is valid to have no modules to exclude from testing.

+4. Copy the `phpmd.xml.dist` file to `phpmd.xml` in the root directory of your project and configure rules according to [PHPMD](https://phpmd.org/documentation/)

 There are two commands included `validate:phpmd:files` and `validate:phpmd:file`.